What is an Auditory Processing Disorder (APD)?

 The Auditory Processing Evaluation

-Other tests that measure the auditory system’s physiologic responses to sound will also be administered.
+Other tests that measure the auditory system’s physiologic responses to sound may also be administered if needed.
 These tests do not require responses from the child, and are not uncomfortable in any way.

 How Appointments are Made

-Prior to making an appointment, it is important to discuss your concerns with your primary care physician.
-He/she will provide you with a prescription if the test is needed.
-All patients must be referred by a Medical Doctor.
-For children, the parent would read the APD Letter to the Parents, APD Instructions and complete the APD History Form.
-Adults would complete the Adult History Form.
-Forms can be found under the forms section of our website, clicking below or calling 444-4191.
-The completed form would need to be returned to the Department (fax 444-4582), along with a copy of any other evaluations and current IEP (children, if available).
-This information will be reviewed by an audiologist and you will be contacted to schedule an appointment.
-A perscription from your referring physician would need to be attached to the history form.
+Prior to making an appointment, it is important to discuss the concerns with the Pediatrician.
+He/she will provide a prescription if the test is needed.
+The parent would read the APD Letter to the Parents, APD Instructions and complete the APD History Form.
+Forms can be found under the forms section of our website, clicking below or calling (631)444-4191.
+The completed form would need to be returned to the Department (fax 444-4582 or secure email to firstname.lastname@example.org), along with a copy of any other evaluations and current IEP.
+This information will be reviewed by an audiologist and the parent will be contacted to schedule an appointment.
+A prescription from the referring physician would need to be attached to the history form.